 For the Jersey and HK2 injection to work correctly, we must register the

-manually or enable the auto-scanning or auto-discovery feature.
+@Contractand@Servicemanually or enable the auto-scanning or auto-discovery feature.
 At this moment, I started to miss the Spring framework auto-scanning feature π

 3. HK2 manual register @Contract and @Service

-manual registration is suitable for simple injection, and we, developers, control what to declare and inject.
+In Jersey and HK2, we can use AbstractBinder to register the @Contract and @Service manually.
+This AbstractBinder manual registration is suitable for simple injection, and we, developers, control what to declare and inject.

 4. HK2 auto scanning @Contract and @Service